Born 1953, Charleville, Queensland. Lives and works in Brisbane. Kamilaroi people.

 Selected group exhibitions include the Asian Art Biennial, Taiwan (2013); Fifth Moscow Biennale of Contemporary Art, Moscow (2013); Half-Light: Portraits from Black Australia, Art Gallery of New South Wales, Sydney (2008); Culture Warriors: National Indigenous Art Triennial, National Gallery of Australia, Canberra (2007); Biennale of Sydney (2008 and 1992); Aratjara: Art of the First Australians (1993); Australian Perspecta, Art Gallery of New South Wales, Sydney (1993); and Unfamiliar Territory, Adelaide Biennial of Australian Art, Art Gallery of South Australia, Adelaide (1991).

-Richard Bell’s work features in the collections of the National Gallery of Canada, Ottawa, the National Gallery of Australia, Canberra, Museum of Contemporary Art, Sydney, as well as most state institutions.
-He is represented by Milani Gallery, Brisbane.
+Bell’s work is held in the collections of the National Gallery of Canada, Ottawa; National Gallery of Australia, Canberra; and state and regional galleries in Australia.